open3e/open3e/README.md

     Option -m is mandatory for this mode.
     Options -r, -t, -j, -v may be used in parallel.

-# Convert list of datapoints to json format
+# Convert list of data points to json format
 Use
 ```
 open3e_dids2json
 ```
-to convert common list of datapoints (Open3Edatapoints.py) to json format.
+to convert common list of data points (Open3Edatapoints.py) to json format.
-A white list of writable datapoints is also created by this tool.
+A white list of writable data points is also created by this tool.

 # For developers